LakshmiSharanya/Movie_Trailer_Project/README.md

 * Run Module F5
 * Then Movie Trailer Website opens

+# Authors

+* **Lakshmi Sharanya**

+See also the list of [contributors](https://github.com/LakshmiSharanya/Movie_Trailer_Project/commit/dcdb9b65b7c684715dfb53d1393e473a6281f04d) who participated in this project.

 # Contributing
 Please read [CONTRIBUTING.md](https://github.com/LakshmiSharanya/Movie_Trailer_Project/commit/dcdb9b65b7c684715dfb53d1393e473a6281f04d) for details on our code of conduct, and the process for submitting pull requests to us.